 Outbreaks of mosquito-borne illnesses are common in the tropical and sub-tropical climates in many Pacific Islands, in North Queensland (Australia), Asia (including India), tropical Africa and Latin/South America.
+West Nile virus is commonly found in Africa, Europe, the Middle East, North America and West Asia.

 Dengue fever, chikungunya virus and Zika virus are spread by the bite of an infected Aedes mosquito and cannot be spread directly from person to person.
 Malaria is caused by a parasite spread by the bite on an infected Anopheles mosquito.
 The mosquitoes that are able to spread these viruses are not normally found in New Zealand.
+West Nile virus is most commonly spread to people by the bite of an infected mosquito.

 Since 2014, there has been an increase in confirmed cases of dengue, chikungunya and Zika virus infection in many Pacific Islands including the Cook Islands, Federated States of Micronesia, French Polynesia, Fiji, New Caledonia, Niue, Samoa, Tonga and Vanuatu.
 In November 2015, cases of Dengue fever were reported by the Hawaii Department of Health on Hawaii Island (also known as the Big Island).
 The Zika virus is spreading to many tropical and sub-tropical countries.
 The Ministry of Health website provides further information on the Zika virus, including affected Pacific Island states.